-Full of festive sparkle and seasonal delights, Kim and Mark’s home is quite a contrast to the cold and gloomy property they saw when they first looked round.
+Full of festive sparkle and seasonal delights, this pretty English country home is quite a contrast to the cold and gloomy property its owners found when they first looked round.

-‘If I’m honest, I didn’t find the house instantly appealing,’ says Kim.
-‘It was actually two properties: the 17th-century timbered cottage that first caught our attention and, joined to that, the former village school.’
-Only it wasn’t exactly joined, it wasn’t exactly habitable and, adds Kim, ‘It wasn’t particularly attractive – you had to have a lot of imagination.
+In fact, it was two properties: a 17th-century timbered cottage and, joined to that, the former village school.
+Only it wasn’t exactly joined, it wasn’t exactly habitable and it wasn’t particularly attractive – you had to have a lot of imagination.
 The beams were black, the carpets were pink, plus the front garden had been the school playground so was all tarmac.
-I couldn’t figure out how we would make it work for us.’

 The old school had been decommissioned 15 years earlier and had no working electricity, heating or plumbing.
-But it was in one of Kim and Mark’s favorite Norfolk villages and the cottage was perfectly placed with views of the church and common, and – unusually for Norfolk – on a slight hill.
-Despite their misgivings, they thought it was worth pursuing and acted fast because they knew it would be in demand.
+But it was in a pretty Norfolk village and the cottage was perfectly placed with views of the church and common, and – unusually for Norfolk – on a slight hill.
+Despite their misgivings, the couple thought it was worth pursuing and acted fast because they knew it would be in demand.

 Soon after, the family moved in.
 Or rather, they moved into the cottage as it was still a home of two halves.
 The couple called in an architectural technician to draw up plans to turn the disparate buildings into a harmonious whole and to talk through some kitchen layout ideas.
 Then there were false ceilings to remove, walls to replaster and new stairs to go in – and that was just in the school.